capsunlock/capsunlock/README.md

 - 💞️ I’m looking to collaborate on web projects, dashboards, mobile web apps, developer tools, or anything that makes everyday tasks smarter and more efficient
 - 📫 How to reach me: [X](https://x.com/biggexstar?s=08) | capsonluck@gmail.com | [LinkedIn](https://www.linkedin.com/in/yourusername)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I once tried to teach an AI to predict crypto prices — still a work in progress, but the journey is half the fun
+- ⚡ Fun fact: I once tried to teach an AI to predict crypto prices — still a work in progress, but the journey is half the fun.
--

 <!---
 capsunlock/capsunlock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.